 <application>

-To get access to the MediaPlaybackTemplate
+To get access to the MediaPlaybackTemplate, your app also

-needs to declare the androidx.car.app.MEDIA_TEMPLATES
+needs to declare the androidx.car.app.MEDIA_TEMPLATES permission in its

 manifest file: